mcgonago/mymcp/gitlab-rh-agent/README.md

 ## Create the Server Script (server.py)

 The `server.py` file is already provided in this directory.
-It defines the logic for the `gitlab_issue_fetcher` tool that:
+It defines the logic for the `gitlab_resource_fetcher` tool that:

-- Accepts GitLab issue/MR paths (e.g., `group/project/issues/123`)
+- Accepts GitLab paths or full URLs (e.g., `group/project/issues/123` or `https://gitlab.cee.redhat.com/...`)
 - Fetches data from the GitLab API at `https://gitlab.cee.redhat.com/api/v4`
 - Returns structured data for the LLM to analyze

 Key features:
+- ✅ Supports Issues, Merge Requests, **and Commits**
-- ✅ Supports both Issues and Merge Requests
+- ✅ Accepts both path format and full URLs
 - ✅ Handles URL encoding for project paths
-- ✅ Provides detailed metadata (author, state, assignees, labels)
+- ✅ Provides detailed metadata (author, state, assignees, labels, stats)
+- ✅ Fetches commit diffs and file change summaries
-- ✅ Formats descriptions for easy analysis
+- ✅ Formats data for security analysis (CVE detection)

 ## Create the Server Launcher (server.sh)